Endodontics Q & A

 Do I need endodontic treatment?

-Dr. Choi can assess whether or not you might need root canal therapy or root canal retreatment ― the latter of which is required when a previous root canal therapy has reinfected.
+Dr. Lee can assess whether or not you might need root canal therapy or root canal retreatment ― the latter of which is required when a previous root canal therapy has reinfected.

 Signs and symptoms of endodontic problems may include: